alisabetx/blog/README.md

 ## Contact

 I'd love to hear your feedback and thoughts about my blog.
-You can reach me via email at <hialisabet[@]gmail.com>.
+You can reach me via email at `hialisabet[at]gmail[dot]com`

 Thank you for visiting my blog repository!

 ---